kbarratt12/SOC-Analyst-Projects/Network Security Analysis - Zeek & Suricata/Network Security Analysis Report.md

 ---

 ## Challenges and Fixes
-Several challenges were addressed during implementation:
+Implementation challenges included:

 - **Noisy Suricata logs** → Filtered with `jq` in `ioc-cor.sh`.
 - **Distributed Zeek logs** → Consolidated using `zeek-cut` pipelines.
 - **High CPU spikes** → Mitigated by tuning Suricata threading and limiting concurrent captures.
+- **DNS and firewall issues** → Fixed systemd-resolved configuration and allowed the proper DNS IPs (67.207.67.2) through the firewall.
+- **Empty script outputs** → Corrected IP typos in input variables for accurate log correlation.

-These solutions enhanced both performance and reliability of the pipeline.
+These adjustments improved performance, reliability, and accuracy of the pipeline.

 ---

 ## Future Enhancements
 Planned improvements include:
-- Adding **Elasticsearch + Kibana** for visualization of traffic and alerts.
+- Integrating **Elasticsearch + Kibana** for traffic and alert visualization.
 - Converting Bash scripts into a **modular Python framework** for maintainability.
-- Integrating with **MISP** for automated threat intelligence sharing.
+- Integration with **MISP** for automated threat intelligence sharing.
 - Incorporating **YARA and file carving** for extracting malware payloads.

 These enhancements aim to make the pipeline more scalable, maintainable, and intelligent.